 Adult Children: Entitled to Child Support Again?

 An empty nest peaceful for the past six years.
 Looking down the road towards a well-deserved retirement in the fall.
 The phone call that changed it all.
 The middle son lost his job and is asking to come back home to live with his parents.
-My client is asking what will his financial obligations will be to his once independent son.
+My client is asking what his financial obligations will be to his once independent son.

 Does the Ontario Law Provide Guidance?